agavitalis/minicalculator/README.md

-# minicalculator
+# Mini Calculator

-Mini Calculator by Ogbonna Vitalis, specially dedicated to my  Mentor, Nnamdi, He made me get my hands dirty..lol.
-Osita, He makes me think..
-Christy,Her zeal motivates me..
-And to all my colleagues at Genesys..
-I love you all
+## About Mini Calculator
-This calculator does basic operations like addition,subtraction,multiplication and division
+This calculator does basic operations like addition,subtraction,multiplication and division, its interface is pretty nice.
+Check it out on this link : https://minicalculator-v.herokuapp.com